Lazarevac: Settlements

 The village of Sakulja was resettled in 1984.
 It was officially abolished in October 2019 and its territory was annexed to the neighboring Junkovac.

 Demographics

-The municipality of Lazarevac has a total population of 58,622 inhabitants, according to the 2011 census results.
+As of the 2022 census, the municipality of Lazarevac has a total population of 55,146, while the settlement has a population of 27,635.

 Ethnic groups

 The ethnic composition of the municipality (as of 2022):

 Economy

 Lazarevac is the home to the Serbian largest coal mining and smelting complex RB Kolubara.

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):

+Education

+The town has 3 elementary schools, OŠ Vojislav Voka Savić, OŠ Dule Karaklajić, and OŠ Knez Lazar, which together have about 3000 students.

+There are also 2 high schools, Kolubara Technical School and the Lazarevac Gymnasium.

 Attractions

 One of the main attractions in Lazarevac is the Church of St. Demetrius.
-It is basically a mausoleum, a main memorial built in the memory of Serbian and Austro-Hungarian army soldiers that were killed at the Battle of Kolubara.
+It is essentially a mausoleum, a main memorial room, built in the memory of Serbian and Austro-Hungarian army soldiers that were killed at the Battle of Kolubara.
 40,000 killed soldiers, both Serbian and Austro-Hungarian, were buried in the memorial ossuary of the church's crypt.
 It is the largest World War I necropolis in Serbia.
 "The Committee to raise a memorial church and crypt in Lazarevac" was established in order the build the church.
 In the 1937 Committee was disbanded and "The Society for raising a memorial church with crypt in Lazarevac" was formed instead, led by a priest Borivoje Đorđević.
 Finally, the temple was built by the Russian émigré architect Ivan Afanasjevič Rik between 1938 and 1941.
 In the architectural and urban environment of Lazarevac, the temple stands as a significant achievement of interwar Serbian church architecture.

 There is also a Modern gallery in the town, with the rich collection of paintings, graphics and sculptures, the "Kamengrad" ("Stoneville"), a park enriched with the stone sculptures chiseled by Bogosav Živković, and a Cultural Center.
 Outside of the town there are three wooden churches from the 18th century, a spring of natural mineral water and several archaeological finds.
 Other touristic features in the vicinity of Lazarevac include the Ćelije monastery and the Vrače hill, where Dimitrije Tucović, Serbian socialist theorist, was killed in November 1914 during the Battle of Kolubara.

-In Baroševac on the bank of the Kolubara grow a grove of giant sequoia trees which were brought from California to be studied and planted in Europe.
+In Baroševac grow a grove of giant sequoia trees which were brought from California as a part of a program to find species for re-foresting the barren bottom of the coal mines' emptied parts.
 The trees had only reached a height of 30m as of 2011, and are continuing to be studied as they develop in this manufactured habitat.

 There is a game hunting ground "Kolubara" in the municipality.